croqaz/awesome-decentralized/README.md

 * [Demonsaw](https://www.demonsaw.com): Secure and anonymous information sharing application that makes security simple and gives you back control of your data.
 * [Diaspora](https://github.com/diaspora/diaspora): A privacy-aware, distributed, open source social network.
 Main pod is at [Diasp.eu](https://diasp.eu).
 * [Dropub](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
-* [Open Bazaar](https://openbazaar.org): Decentralized network for P2P commerce online - using Bitcoin - that has no fees and no restrictions.
 * [Ferment](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
 * [Friends](https://github.com/moose-team/friends): P2P chat powered by the web.
 This project is alpha quality.
 * [I2P](https://geti2p.net): Anonymous network, exposing a simple layer that applications can use to anonymously and securely send messages to each other.